tianlu-wang/Identifying-and-Mitigating-Spurious-Correlations-for-Improving-Robustness-in-NLP-Models/README.md

 - Transformers = 3.2.0 (whatever versions should be fine if you finetune your own models)
 - Python 2/3

+## Data
+We used publicly avaible [SST-2](https://huggingface.co/datasets/glue/viewer/sst2/test), [yelp](https://www.yelp.com/dataset) and [Amazon review](https://jmcauley.ucsd.edu/data/amazon/) datasets.
+The paper only tackles sentiment classification tasks but the proposed method can be potentially applied on general text classification tasks (datasets).

 ## Model training:
-Please follow the [transformer](https://github.com/huggingface/transformers) repository to finetune your model.
-Once the model is trained, save all attentions and predictions and follow the notebook to find shortcuts!
+1. Please follow the [transformer](https://github.com/huggingface/transformers) repository to finetune your model.
+Replace the trainer.py and run_glue.py in transformers repository with the trainer.py and run_attention.py provided in this repo, install transformers by running ```pip install -e .``` run_attention.py will save all predictions and attentions score.
+2. Feel free to explore other methods to extract important tokens.
+To test the proposed method, you only need the model predictions and the "importantce scores".
-To find synonyms, we use the counter-fitting word embeddings as shown in [Textfooler](https://github.com/jind11/TextFooler)
+3. To find synonyms, we use the counter-fitting word embeddings as shown in [Textfooler](https://github.com/jind11/TextFooler) as well as WordNet.

 ## Citing
 If you find our paper/code useful, please consider citing: